mlu108/mlu108.github.io/_news/announcement_2.md

 related_posts: false
 ---

-We presented our "Mechanisms of In-Context Syntatic Generalization in Language Models" (WIP) and ["Paths Not Taken"](https://arxiv.org/abs/2505.20546) in [NEMI 2025](https://nemiconf.github.io/summer25/).
+"Mechanisms of In-Context Syntatic Generalization in Language Models" (WIP) is presented in [NEMI 2025](https://nemiconf.github.io/summer25/) and is accepted to [BlackboxNLP 2025](https://blackboxnlp.github.io/2025/)!